Ecuador demonstrators block some roads in protests over gasoline prices | Headlines

 Ecuador demonstrators block some roads in protests over gasoline prices

+The CONAIE posted a video on Twitter it said showed police using tear gas in southern Ecuador.
+Presidential spokesman Carlos Jijon told journalists earlier on Tuesday all highways were functioning and 18 people were arrested for blocking transit.

-Demonstrators in Ecuador on Tuesday protested against the economic policies of conservative President Guillermo Lasso days after he raised gasoline prices, with road blockades taking place in some parts of the country.
-Lasso, an ex-banker who took office in May, last week scrapped https://www.reuters.com/business/energy/ecuador-scrap-monthly-fuel-price-increases-establishes-fixed-price-lasso-2021-10-22 planned incremental rises in gasoline charges meant to eventually align with international costs following pressure by indigenous and other organizations.
+Thousands of demonstrators on Tuesday protested against the economic policies of conservative Ecuadorean President Guillermo Lasso, days after he raised gasoline prices, with roadblocks set up in some parts of the country.
+Lasso, an ex-banker who took office in May, last week scrapped https://www.reuters.com/business/energy/ecuador-scrap-monthly-fuel-price-increases-establishes-fixed-price-lasso-2021-10-22 planned incremental rises in gasoline charges, meant to eventually align with international costs, following pressure by indigenous and other organizations.

-He opted instead to raise the price of gasoline extra to a fixed $2.55 a gallon and diesel to $1.90 a gallon.
-But unions and other groups want Lasso to freeze prices for gasoline extra, the country's most-used fuel, and diesel at lower rates and to exempt sectors hit hard by COVID-19.
+He opted instead to raise the price of gasoline extra, a higher octane gasoline that is the country's most-used fuel, to a fixed $2.55 a gallon and diesel to $1.90 a gallon.
+But unions and other groups want Lasso to freeze prices at lower rates and to exempt sectors hit hard by COVID-19.

 Lasso is already negotiating a potential compensation scheme with the trucking industry and says he is open to talks with other groups.
 Gasoline costs have risen significantly since Lasso's predecessor Lenin Moreno began monthly increases in May 2020.

-"The people are saying we cannot be the only ones who carry the gasoline prices," Leonidas Iza, president of the Ecuador Confederation of Indigenous Nations (CONAIE), told demonstrators in Panzaleo, in central Ecuador.
-"We didn't come to destabilize, we came to make economic demands of the government."
-Traffic in capital Quito was normal on Tuesday morning.
-Major unions have urged their members to march beginning at 4 p.m. local time.
+"We don't agree that the measures implemented because of the crisis should fall on workers and the middle class," said university professor Victor Sanchez, 55, as he marched in central Quito with about 1,000 others.
+Police used tear gas in the capital amid small clashes with protesters, while officers on horseback blocked the entrance to the plaza that had been the marchers' destination.

-In other areas, including on the road which connects Quito to the country's north, sections were blocked with earth and trees.
+In other areas, including on the road which connects Quito to the country's north, highways were blocked with earth and trees by indigenous groups.
 Roads in various Andean provinces were closed, emergency services ECU 911 said, while indigenous organization CONFENIAE said some roadways in the country's Amazon region had been shuttered from the early morning.

+"We didn't come to destabilize, we came to make economic demands of the government," Leonidas Iza, president of the Ecuador Confederation of Indigenous Nations (CONAIE), told demonstrators in Panzaleo, in central Ecuador.
+The CONAIE posted a video on Twitter it said showed police using tear gas in southern Ecuador.

-Presidential spokesman Carlos Jijon told journalists all highways were functioning and 18 people were arrested for blocking transit.
-"Up to now it's a rural protest of low intensity," Jijon said.
-"The government declares its intention to maintain order and help those who wish to go to work."
+Presidential spokesman Carlos Jijon told journalists earlier on Tuesday all highways were functioning and 18 people were arrested for blocking transit.
+"As of now it's a rural protest of low intensity," Jijon said.
+"The government intends to maintain order and help those who wish to go to work."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)